 Those scripts accept four flags: -f, -k and -g to start/stop individual resources or -a to manage all of them.
 We can add multiple flags to start/stop relevant resources.
 Note that the scripts assume Flink 1.18.1 by default, and we can specify a specific Flink version if it is different from it e.g. FLINK_VERSION=1.17.2 ./setup/start-flink-env.sh.

 Below shows how to start resources using the start-up script.
-We need to launch both the Flink and Kafka clusters if we deploy a Beam pipeline on a local Flink cluster.
-Otherwise, we can start the Kafka cluster only.
+We need to launch both the Flink/Kafka clusters and gRPC server if we deploy a Beam pipeline on a local Flink cluster.
+Otherwise, we can start the Kafka cluster and gRPC server only.

 1## start a local flink can kafka cluster